craigshoemaker/azure-functions-tests/README.md

 ## C# in Visual Studio

 To run the C# tests open the file *csharp-visualstudio\FunctionsTesting.sln* in Visual Studio.
-After you have restored all the dependencies, build the solution and click **Run All**.
+After you have restored all the dependencies, build the solution and click **Run All** from the **Test Explorer**.
 The output from the tests should look something like the following:

 ![Visual Studio Tests](visual-studio-tests.png)